educelab/volume-cartographer/docs/pages/apps-list.md

 # Volume Cartographer Apps and Utilities

-An exhaustive list of the applicaitons and utilities provided by Volume Cartographer.
+An exhaustive list of the applications and utilities provided by Volume Cartographer.
 Most programs can be run with `--help` for more usage details.

 ## VC